 How should you manage a portfolio?

-There are many theories and disciplines to managing a portfolio: Buy and hold, market timing, asset allocation, and even the every popular wing it strategy.
+There are many theories and disciplines to managing a portfolio: Buy and hold, market timing, asset allocation, and even every popular wing its strategy.
 Personally, when it comes to managing my own portfolio, I subscribe to the rebalancing strategy.

 After the first year, the four different asset classes all performed differently.
 Global Equities and Canadian Equities lost money and the other two asset classes made money.
-Here’s the exact numbers:
+Here are the exact numbers:

 - Cash gained 10.9%